nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ~~~~

 :pencil2: Use the example above to implement `tvShowService.getById(id)` to return a tv show that matches the given id.<br/>
 :pencil2: Make sure you have a couple of tv shows to test with.
-Just hard-code a few into the constructor of `tvShowService`.<br/>
+Just hard-code a few into the constructor of `tvShowService` (remember to *require* the TvShow class!).<br/>
 :pencil2: Test that calling `http://localhost:3000/tvshow/1` returns the tv show with id 1.
 Test with more tv shows if you can.<br/>
 :pencil2: Git commit and push to GitHub.